Climate Change and Health

 Scientists warn that changes in climate can affect the frequency of severe weather events, the availability of clean air and water, the adequacy of food supplies and the occurrence of some infectious diseases.

-Certain people are more vulnerable to emerging climate change impacts, including those with existing physical or mental illness, children and older adults, those who work outdoors, and those living along the coast or in an area prone to flooding.
+Certain people are more vulnerable to emerging climate change impacts.
+Climate change raises health risks for people with existing physical or mental illness, children and older adults, those who work outdoors and those living along the coast or in areas prone to flooding.

-Climate change can lead to weather conditions and longer term changes that are associated with health hazards such as:
+Climate change can lead to weather events and conditions that are associated with health hazards, such as:

-The New York State Department of Health (NSYDOH) is partnering with other local, state, and national groups and agencies to assess potential health issues associated with climate changes.
+DOH partners with local, state, and national groups and agencies to assess potential health issues associated with climate changes.
 For detailed information on health impacts associated with climate change, see NYSDOH's website (link at right).

 Two New York State-sponsored reports include broad examinations of how climate change will affect New York: